sdorof1/java-persistence-frameworks-comparison/README.md

 * **EBean** (see [implementation](src/main/java/com/clevergang/dbtests/repository/impl/ebean/EBeanDataRepositoryImpl.java))
 * **JDBI (version 2.77)** (see [implementation](src/main/java/com/clevergang/dbtests/repository/impl/jdbi/JDBIDataRepositoryImpl.java))

 I tried to find optimal (== most readable) implementation in every framework, but comments are welcomed!
-There are lot of comments in the code explaining why I chose such implementation and some FIXMEs on places which I do not like, but which cannot be implemented differently or which I have troubles to improve...
+There are a lot of comments in the code explaining why I chose such implementation and some FIXMEs on places which I do not like, but which cannot be implemented differently or which I have troubles to improve...

 Furthermore, I considered (and tried to implement) even following frameworks, but it turned out they do not meet the conditions:
 * [Speedment](https://github.com/speedment/speedment) - hides SQL language too much and tries to replace with stream operations; not all scenarios can be implemented in it; as of 11/30/2016 and version 3.0.1 the documentation on GitHub is very weak